-A professional web design prices ranging from $1000 to more than $100,000. there are a variety of factors that influence the cost of web design.
+Professional web design prices range from $1000 to more than $100,000.
+There are a variety of factors that influence the cost of web design.

 Do-It-Yourself Website Design

-If you have a basic understanding of web technology and you’re fine doing the work yourself, you can totally build your own website.
+If you have a basic understanding of web technology and you’re fine doing the work yourself, you can build your website.

-- Domain name: $10-$12/year to register a new domain.
-There are a zillion registrars to choose from.
-I prefer NameCheap.com.
+Domain name: $10-$12/year to register a new domain.
+There are a zillion registrars to choose from, and I prefer NameCheap.com.

-- Website hosting: Costs range from about $100/year for standard web hosting from companies like BlueHost or HostGator to $300-$500+/year for more robust web hosting from companies like WPengine or SiteGround — which really isn’t needed until your site is getting gobs of traffic (i.e. more than 100,000 visitors/month), at which time you could upgrade to a web server with more horsepower.
+Website hosting: Costs range from about $100/year for standard web hosting from companies like BlueHost or HostGator to $300-$500+/year for more robust web hosting from companies like WPengine or SiteGround — which isn’t needed until your site is getting gobs of traffic (i.e., more than 100,000 visitors/month).
+You could now upgrade to a web server with more horsepower.

-- Premium website theme. $100-$150.
+Premium website theme. $100-$150.
 There are hundreds if not thousands of themes to choose from.
 Some free, some paid.
 I urge you to spend a few bucks and get a quality theme.
 Don’t skimp here.
 You’ll thank me later.
-We’ve experimented with many website themes over the years and the ones we now use exclusively, both for our own site as well as our clients’ sites are from StudioPress — great design + solid coding.
+We’ve experimented with many website themes over the years, and the ones we now use exclusively for our site and our client’s sites are from StudioPress — great design + solid coding.

-- Premium plugins. $100-$200.
+Premium plugins. $100-$200.
 As with website themes, you usually get what you pay for.
 Do yourself a favor and invest a few dollars to get quality plugins.
-For example, two premium plugins we use on nearly every site we build are Gravity Forms and Envira Gallery.
-Yes, there are lots of free plugins and many of them are very good.
+For example, we use two premium plugins on nearly every site we build Gravity Forms and Envira Gallery.
+Yes, there are lots of free plugins, and many of them are very good.
 But there are also lots of bad plugins that don’t work as advertised and will waste a bunch of your time.
 So be careful.

-- Education. $25-$300.
-Unless you work on websites every day, you’re probably going to have to buy a few books or take an online course or two to learn Photoshop, HTML/CSS coding language, etc. to get yourself up to speed in one or more areas of website design and development.
+Education. $25-$300.
+Unless you work on websites every day, you’ll probably have to buy a few books or take an online course to learn Photoshop, HTML/CSS coding language, etc., to get yourself up to speed in one or more areas of website design and development.